pnpm/pnpm.io/docs/pnpm-recursive.md

 * Type: **Boolean**

 When `true`, locally available packages are linked to `node_modules` instead of being downloaded from the registry.
-This is very convinient in a multi-package repository.
+This is very convenient in a multi-package repository.

 #### Usage